Feyerabend/bb/workbook/ch05/parsers/calendar/REPORTS.md

 how DSLs can replace traditional APIs to achieve decoupling, increase abstraction, and ensure maintainability while offering greater flexibility for future changes.*

+*Your part in this project is to find out a suitable language, or using the suggested syntax, build a __parser__ that is connected to the semantics from report.py, or something similar.*

 ### Beyond Parsing: Observations on Programming and the Case for DSLs Over APIs

-__This project goes beyond the basic task of parsing calendar data.__ It delves into broader programming concepts, exploring the use of Domain-Specific Languages (DSLs) as a compelling alternative to Application Programming Interfaces (APIs), particularly in scenarios where external libraries might traditionally be used.
+But __this project goes beyond the basic task of parsing calendar data.__ It delves into broader programming concepts, exploring the use of Domain-Specific Languages (DSLs) as a compelling alternative to Application Programming Interfaces (APIs), particularly in scenarios where external libraries might traditionally be used.
 By integrating